XingMXTeam/maoxunxing.com/content/posts/how-to-improve/index.md

 ---
-title: "Talking about learning and growing"
+title: "Talking About Learning And Growing"
 date: 2021-08-27T10:20:36+08:00
 description: "From a technical person's perspective, how to grow fast and how to build your own growth model"
 tags: